codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 > Parameter locations have changed as the ingress chart name was changed from `ingress` to `ingress-nginx`:
-  NGINX controller parameters are now defined under `ingress-nginx`
+  **NGINX controller** parameters are now defined under `ingress-nginx`
-  Ingress object parameters are now defined under `ingress`
+  **Ingress object** parameters are now defined under `ingress`

 ##### Update configuration for Codefresh-managed ingress with custom values
-Refer to `values.yaml` from the official repo for the values.
+Refer to official [values.yaml](https://github.com/kubernetes/ingress-nginx/blob/main/charts/ingress-nginx/values.yaml) from the official repo for the values.
 If needed, update the `ingress-nginx` section in `kcfi  config.yaml`.
 The example below shows the default values for `ingress-nginx`:

 ```yaml
 ingress-nginx: